-General Dental Restorations
+General Dental Restorations in East Brunswick, NJ

 Dental restorations encompass a number of procedures, including fillings.
 As restorations become more extensive, they can include dental crowns, root canals, and dental implants— all procedures the dentist at the Dental Clinic of East Brunswick is very familiar with.
 Dental restorations involve restoring the strength, shape, and function of a tooth.
 They can include direct or indirect methods.
 This means that dental restorations can include parts that are constructed inside the mouth, in place, or they can be indirect, and constructed outside the mouth, usually in a dental laboratory, and installed after they are completed.

 Fillings involve removing weak or decayed portions of a tooth, making the walls of the removed area smooth, and filling the hole with the appropriate materials.
 Teeth that require fillings are not as structurally compromised as those that require crowns, so the dentist removes only what is necessary to halt the decay.
 Gold, silver amalgam, porcelain, or a variety of polymers and types of glass composites, can be used to form fillings.
 Many filling types are formed by a direct method, meaning that the materials that form the fillings are extruded into the hole, and allowed to harden.
 This common procedure is quick and usually only requires one visit to the dentist.
 Other materials can be used to slow bacterial growth, to line the cavity to help reduce possible sensitivity due to the close proximity to the nerve root, and more.